acelyasn/BORsa/README.md

 ### TRY based commands
 *For now, all the slash commands are TRY based

-For now, embed color changes accordingly with the change of values only for these commands. (e.g., if there's an increase, embed color = green)
+For now, embed colors change accordingly with the change of values only for these commands. (e.g., if there's an increase, embed color = green)

 ```/borsa``` : Shows all TRY based currency values